 For the yoga workshops, participants will need to bring comfy but culturally respectable clothing.
 Think t-shirts and baggy bottoms; see these guys below for for some fashion-inspo.
 Avoid sheer materials, and cover your knees, shoulders and cleavage.

 The visits to NIMHANs and the seminars specifically require smart attire.
-We’re talking collared shirts, long trousers and closed-toe shoes.
+We’re talking collared shirts, long trousers and smart sandals or shoes.
 Try to think about what medical professionals in your home country would wear to work in a psychiatric hospital and follow suit.
 We require team members wear neutral colours and non-patterned shirts and trousers whilst at NIMHANs so please take inspiration from the guys below.

 Mysore and in the Accommodation